Battle of Minicoy Island: Battle

 Early in the morning of 28 January, Indian Coast Guard Dornier 228 aircraft on a routine patrol detected two skiffs and Prantalay 14 chasing the Bahamian container ship MV Verdi 300 mi west of the Lakshadweep Islands.
 The pirates in the skiffs spotted the aircraft and immediately abandoned the attack and sailed back to Prantalay 14.
 The aircraft reported the sighting and three Indian Navy ships were dispatched, including the 325-ton INS Cankarso, a under the command of Commander Arun Bahuguna.
 Cankarso was armed with a 30-millimeter CRN 91 naval gun and two 12.7-millimeter machine guns.
 A few hours after receiving the Coast Guard's report Cankarso found Prantalay 14 about 100 nmi north of Minicoy.
 Cankarsos radioman tried to contact the pirates, but was ignored, so a warning shot was fired towards the pirates, who returned fire with rocket propelled grenades and AK-47s.
-An exchange of fire commenced and lasted for twelve hours before shots from the CRN 9 heavily damaged the trawler.
+An exchange of fire commenced and lasted for twelve hours before shots from the CRN 91 heavily damaged the trawler.

 Indian Navy press release about the operation, 29 January 2011.

 Fuel drums that were stowed on the upper deck ignited and Prantalay 14 began to burn.
 At that point the survivors abandoned ship so the Indians ceased firing.
 Thirty-five men went into the water, of whom fifteen were pirates and twenty were Thai and Myanmar sailors on the vessel when the pirates captured it.
 Ten pirates were killed in the engagement, and the rest were taken to Mumbai in Cankarso as prisoners.
 There are no indications that any Indian sailors were harmed.
 Mumbai Police have confirmed that they have registered a case against the pirates for attempt to murder and various other provisions under the Indian Penal Code and Foreigners Act after entering national waters without authorization.
 Prantalay 14 burned for hours before sinking, during which INS Kalpeni and the Coast Guard ship ICGS Sankalp arrived and assisted in rescue operations.
-A week or so later, Indian naval forces of Operation Island Watch captured Prantalay 11, another former Thai trawler which had been captured by pirates.
+A week or so later, the Indian training ship INS Tir captured Prantalay 11, another former Thai trawler which had been captured by pirates.

 Indian Navy press release about the operation, 6 February 2011.